sinyor-ehsan/Rubika/README.md

 $bot->onMessage(null, function(BotClient $bot, Message $message) {

     $text = <<<'EOT'
-        Hi $Welcome to our amazing Botkaplus! 🎉
+        Hi ##Welcome to our amazing Botkaplus! 🎉
         Here is a [Quote example](https://github.com/sinyor-ehsan/Rubika) that spans multiple lines, and inside it you can see:
         - __**Bold text**__